 Use the GDC 2021 Session Viewer to browse and sort the ever-growing list of sessions by day, time, pass type, topic, and format.
 All registered attendees will be able to build their personal schedule directly within the event platform, once live early July 2021.
 All times are listed in Pacific Time.

 Jurie Horneman (Lead R&D Programmer, Ubisoft)

 Audience Level: N/A: I would like to deliver a virtual presentation only

-This presentation describes the technology built for missions in Watch Dogs: Legion, particularly how it works with the game's Play As Anyone feature, which allows players to recruit and play as anyone in London.
+This presentation describes how the missions in Watch Dogs: Legion interact with Play As Anyone, the game's core innovation, which allows players to recruit and play as anyone in London.

-Missions use procedurally generated characters, which the player can affect in many systemic ways, including recruiting and killing them.
-To handle this the team built tools for mission designers, narrative designers, and translators.
+Missions use procedurally generated characters, which the player can affect in many systemic ways, including injuring and recruiting them.
+This introduced new edge cases which the team had to handle.

 This presentation is aimed at gameplay programmers and technical designers.
 No particular prerequisite knowledge is needed, although familiarity with missions and procedural generation is helpful.